govau/content-guide/_writing-style/voice.md

 Use contractions carefully to be more conversational.

-Remember that low-literacy users and people with English as another language may find contractions difficult to understand.
+Low-literacy users and people who speak [languages other than English](/accessibility-inclusivity/#languages-other-than-english) may find contractions difficult to understand.

 Avoid less common colloquial contractions like you'd.

 Always consider the context.

-Avoid using contractions where a user may misunderstand what they are being asked to do, for example in a form.
+Don't use contractions where a user may misunderstand what they are being asked to do, for example on a form.

 ### -ings (gerunds)

-Avoid using a gerund (-ings) where possible, for more concise language.
+Avoid using gerunds (-ings) where possible, for more concise language.

-**For example**
 {% include guide_example.liquid
   title = "avoiding gerunds"
   content= "